keks51/spark-salesforce/README.md

 ## Options
 ### Connection settings
 * `userName`: Salesforce Username.
 * `userPassword`: Salesforce user Password.
-Please append security token along with password.For example, if a user’s password is mypassword, and the security token is XXXXXXXXXX, the user must provide mypasswordXXXXXXXXXX.
+Please append security token along with a password.
+For example, if a user’s password is mypassword, and the security token is XXXXXXXXXX, the user must provide mypasswordXXXXXXXXXX.
 * `authEndPoint`: (Optional) Salesforce Login URL.
 Default value login.salesforce.com
 * `apiVersion`:   used in for example "https://login.salesforce.com/services/Soap/u/<apiVersion>". apiVersion like 39.0.
 * `proxyHost`:  (Optional) proxy configuration.
-* `proxyPort`:  (Optional) proxy configuration (INTEGER).
+* `proxyPort`:  (Optional) proxy configuration.
 * `proxyUserName`: (Optional) proxy configuration.
 * `proxyPassword`: (Optional) proxy configuration.
 * `useHttps`: (Optional) use https or http in salesforce url.
 Default (true).
 * `connectionTimeout`: (Optional) salesforce login connection timeout in milliseconds (Long).
 Default (30000).
 * `checkConnectionRetries`: (Optional) number of get connection retries before aborting the loading (INTEGER).
 Default (10).
-* `retrySleepMin`: (Optional) min number of milliseconds to sleep before trying to load if an exception occurs.
+* `retrySleepMin`: (Optional) min number of milliseconds to sleep before trying to load again if an exception occurs.
 Default (5000).
-* `retrySleepMax`: (Optional) max number of milliseconds to sleep before trying to load if an exception occurs.
+* `retrySleepMax`: (Optional) max number of milliseconds to sleep before trying to load again if an exception occurs.
 Default (20000).
 ### Query settings
 * `isQueryAll`:  (Optional) Include deleted records or not.
 Default value (true).
 * `offsetColumn`: (Optional) is used to load partitioned data and to check updates while streaming.